 Early Childhood Education (ECE)

 The Center for Early Childhood Education prepares teachers and leaders with evidence-based knowledge, skills and attitudes to support young children in their growth and development.
 Our Early Childhood Education (ECE) program is designed to inspire and prepare students to create and sustain art-based, inclusive programs that are responsive to the uniqueness (cultural, linguistic and ability diversity) of each child, family and community.
 The program is accredited by the National Association of the Education for Young Children (NAEYC).
-It is offered at two locations: the Main Campus in Bethlehem, and the Monroe Campus in Tannersville.
+It is offered at two locations: the Bethlehem Campus in Bethlehem, and the Monroe Campus in Tannersville.
 The Associate Degree program is also available online.

 Our program framework is based on Art as a Way of Learning®, which places the arts at the heart of teaching and learning.
 Arts integrated experiences are provided to both students and children to construct and express knowledge, and develop skills in critical and creative thinking.
 Resident artists collaborate with faculty and classroom teachers in bringing arts based experiences to their learning.
 Artists also work in partnership with faculty to teach students how to use materials, tools, and the languages of the arts, as they plan experiences for children in labs.
 At the children’s centers, materials, tools, and the languages of the arts are explored through children’s interests.
 The artists provide supporting guidance for faculty and classroom teachers and help build confidence in students’ attitudes toward the arts.